mbrea-c/wal-colors.nvim/README.md

 ## Tweaking colorscheme in configuration

-In case some highlights look bad or don't look as intended with your configuration, it is also possible to tweak an existing colorscheme in your configuration after applying it.
+In case some highlights look bad or don't look as intended with your configuration, it is also possible to tweak an existing colorscheme in after applying it.
 Simply use the following pattern **after** applying your desired colorscheme:

 ```lua